prisma/react-native-prisma/README.md

 ## Reactive queries

 This package contains an extension to the Prisma client that allows you to use reactive queries.
-Use at your own convinience and care since it might introduce large re-renders in your app.
+Use at your own convenience and care since it might introduce large re-renders in your app.

 ```ts
 import { PrismaClient } from '@prisma/client/react-native';